Did I just use the words ‘easy’ and ‘Nihari’ in the same title?

 I like to take advantage of modern day amenities without compromising on taste.
 I want the authentic stuff you get at restaurants on trips to Chicago’s Sabri Nihari or even Lahore’s Waris Nihari House.
 Yet I don’t want to spend my entire day making it happen.
 Speaking of day, the word “nihari” comes from the root Arabic word “nahar”, meaning “day”.
 This dish is called Nihari because 18th century Mughals ate it at daybreak.

 Did you notice Nihari is a dish that has restaurants named after it?
 That means it’s kind of a big deal.

 Don’t be intimidated though.
 I sure was.
 That’s why it took me three years to even attempt it.
 But once I made it, I cursed myself for waiting so long.

 Here is what I would tell my former, nihari-noob self to help her take on this intimidating but actually quite painless endeavor:

 - Nihari is all about the spices.
 Get your hands on as many of them as you can; and if you leave some out, that’s okay too.
 It will still taste great.

-- Traditionally, atta flour (typically used to make rotis) is added to thicken the curry.
+- Traditionally, atta flour (affiliate link), which is typically used to make rotis, is added to thicken the curry.
 I highly recommend you use this for an authentic taste.
 For a gluten-free option, I have tried it with brown rice flour and it works well.

 - Try to use good quality beef.
 The more marbled-looking it is, the better.
-You’re slow cooking it to infuse the meat with the spices while getting it as tender as possible.
+Using a slow cooker (affiliate link) will help infuse the meat with the spices while getting it as tender as possible.